oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ops-behavior-13-retained-messages.md

 - «<mark title="Requirement MQTT-SN-4.13-7"><a name="MQTT-SN-4.13-7"></a>If Retain Handling is set to 2, the Server MUST NOT send the retained messages</mark>»\[MQTT‑SN‑4.13‑7].

-Refer to [[3.7.2 SUBSCRIBE Flags]](#subscribe-flags) for a definition of the Subscription Flags.
+Refer to [sec](#subscribe-flags) for a definition of the Subscription Flags.

 If the Server receives a PUBLISH packet with the RETAIN flag set to 1, and QoS 0 it SHOULD store the new QoS 0 message as the new retained message for that topic, but MAY choose to discard it at any time.
 If this happens there will be no retained message for that topic.

 The setting of the RETAIN flag in an Application Message forwarded by the Server from an established Virtual Connection is controlled by the Retain As Published subscription option.
-Refer to [[3.7.2 SUBSCRIBE Flags]](#subscribe-flags) for a definition of the Subscription Flags.
+Refer to [sec](#subscribe-flags) for a definition of the Subscription Flags.

 - «<mark title="Requirement MQTT-SN-4.13-8"><a name="MQTT-SN-4.13-8"></a>If the value of Retain As Published subscription option is set to 0, the Server MUST set the RETAIN flag to 0 when forwarding an Application Message regardless of how the RETAIN flag was set in the received PUBLISH packet</mark>»\[MQTT‑SN‑4.13‑8].